kettubot/kettu-docs/Guides/Moderation Guide.md

 # The Ultimate Kettu Moderation Guide

-Kettu has many powerful moderation commands to help keep your server safe from bad actors, in this guide we will break all of Kettu's moderation features in depth.
-If you havent already check out our [moderation command reference](https:// kettu.cc/docs/command-documentation/moderation-commands) to learn more about individual command syntaxes.
+Kettu has many powerful moderation commands to help keep your server safe from bad actors, in this guide we will break down all of Kettu's moderation features in depth.
+If you haven't already, check out our [moderation command reference](https://kettu.cc/docs/command-documentation/moderation-commands) to learn more about individual command syntaxes.

 ## User Moderation Commands

 Unlike most Kettu commands, the user moderation commands act slightly differently between slash and text commands.
-Slash commands can only support a max of 5 users while text can handle as many as you can fit in 2000 charters (or 4000 for those nitro users).
-Slash commands also have easy to use options where as text commands have flags, e.g. --nsfw, --silent, --bandelete=5 ect.
+Slash commands can only support a max of 5 users while text can handle as many as you can fit in 2000 characters (or 4000 for those nitro users).
+Slash commands also have easy to use options whereas text commands have flags, e.g. --nsfw, --silent, --bandelete=5 ect.

 Flags are a way to add extra options into a command, the current flags you will see: